Unearthed Secrets: The Chilling Discovery of WWII Partisans’ Remains in Poland

 A Hidden Horror: The Mass Graves of Chojnice

 In the early days of the war, German paramilitaries known as Volksdeutscher Selbstschutz descended upon Chojnice, executing over 500 locals in a campaign of terror.
-The victims ranged from doctors and priests to students and political activists—anyone who posed a threat to the Nazi regime's control.

 The article is not finished.
 Click on the next page to continue.